-SVCC security and the Lee County Sheriff have a working agreement.
+SVCC security and LCSO have a working agreement.
 Each department augments the other during mutual investigations, arrests, and prosecutions.
 SVCC security personnel regularly communicate with local law enforcement agencies to exchange ideas and problems which may be of concern for SVCC.

-Policy Statement Addressing Voluntary Confidential Reporting
+Voluntary Confidential Reporting